etm/promptgen/README.md

-# Prompt Generation
+# Promp/Text Generation

-Generate Prompts from Mermaid, Graphviz, and BPMN2.
-Prompts can serve as input for conversational modelling.
+Generate Text from Mermaid, Graphviz, and BPMN2.
+Texts can serve as input (prompts) for conversational modelling.

+This repository also contains evaluation results in the EXCEL format.